krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_03_CLI_Config.md

 ntc@jump-host:ansible$
 ```

 You should see changes as these configs are new.
-Feel free to re-run the playbook and check again.
+Feel free to re-run the playbook and check again to ensure the module is idempotent.